robin-thomas/multiverse/README.md

 Could decentralized web technologies be the key for breaking their hold over our online social lives, all the while protecting our data? **Multiverse** is one such attempt, with no central authority and users own their data.

 # Features
+- Create an account with just a username
+- Profile:
+  - About you
+  - Profile picture (and change it when required)
+  - Friend list with avatars
+  - Posts
+  - Share a profile (with LinkedIn, Twitter and so on)
+- Search
+  - supports searching profiles using address
+- Posts
+  - Text
+  - Photo albums
+  - Likes and Comments
+    - Add or delete a like/comment
+    - See the like/comment
+    - See the list of likers/commenters
+    - Real-time updates if logged-in
+    - Avatar and timestamp of like/comment
+  - Visibility (private, friends and public)
+  - Post is stored in encrypted form in 3Box public storage (or private if visibility is private).
+Its encrypted using a symmetric key, that is shared in plaintext form (if visibility is public).
+If not, the key is encrypted using the encryption key of poster (which friends do have access to)
+- Friend Request
+    - Send friend request to anyone
+    - If the request is denied, the requestor is added to the block list of the recipient
+    - If the recipient removes from the block list, friend request can be received again
+    - It's used for exchange of encryption keys and creating chat thread
+- Chat
+  - Chat can be done only between friends
+  - It uses a private thread

 # Tech
 - "multiverses.crypto" domain from **[Unstoppable Domains](https://unstoppabledomains.com/)**